appitiza/workmanager/README.md

-# "WorkManager" a serverless android application using Kotlin and firestore
+# "WorkManager" a serverless android application using Kotlin and Firestore

-WorkManager is a server less android application where data is saved in firestore.We will be creating a cloud funtion to send push notification.You can use this application as a reference for implementing Frestore.
+WorkManager is a serverless android application where data is saved in Firestore.
+We will be creating a cloud function to send the push notification.
+You can use this application as a reference for implementing Firestore.

 ## Prerequisite
-To continue,you need some basic idea about Kotlin and Firestore.
+To continue, you need to have a  basic idea on Kotlin and Firestore.

 Here is a video on Kotlin